kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 ```

-### A Tiny Spa
+### A Tiny SPA

-To make recipe suggestions accessible, I created minimal single-page app (SPA).
+To make recipe suggestions accessible, I created a minimal single-page app (SPA).
 The SPA is just a simple HTML page that uses the FastAPI client to call the service.
-The code for the SPA is pretty simple and is found in `static/index.html`, `static/main.js` and the styling is found `static.style.css`.
+The code for the SPA is pretty simple and is found in `static/index.html`, `static/main.js`, and the styling is found in `static/style.css`.
 The interface lets users enter ingredients, specify a recipe style, and get AI-powered suggestions relatively quickly.
 Ingredients are managed as interactive "pills" that can be added or removed with a click, making the experience smooth and intuitive.

 The core logic in `main.js` handles user input, communicates with the backend, and dynamically updates the UI.
 Notably, it: